forcedotcom/commerce-on-lightning/examples/b2b/checkout/place-order-process-exception/README.md

 # Place Order Process Exception Flow

-The implementation provided in this directory contains flow metadata files that you can deploy to any Salesforce B2B2C Commerce enabled org.
-Use these files to set up an end-to-end Place Order Exception Handling flow that handles `PlaceOrderFailed` ExceptionType event and creates exception record with priority `High`
+The implementation provided in this directory contains flow metadata files that you can deploy to any Salesforce B2B or B2B2C Commerce enabled org.
+Use these files to set up an end-to-end Place Order Exception Handling flow that handles `PlaceOrderFailed` ExceptionType event and creates a ProcessException record with priority `High`

 ##  The advantages of using a ProcessException Event: